-2.3 Impact of COVID-19
+2.3 Impact of Coronavirus Disease 2019 ("COVID-19")

-The COVID-19 pandemic has affected almost all countries of the world, and resulted in border closures, production stoppages, workplace closures, movement controls and other measures imposed by the various governments.
-The Group's significant operations are in Singapore, Malaysia, Australia, Japan, the People's Republic of China ("PRC") and Hong Kong SAR, all of which have been affected by the spread of COVID-19 in 2021.
+The COVID-19 pandemic has affected almost all countries in the world, and resulted in border closures, production stoppages, workplace closures, movement controls and other measures imposed by the various governments.
+The Group's significant operations are in Singapore, Malaysia, Australia, Japan, China and Hong Kong, all of which have been affected by the spread of COVID-19 since 2020.

-Set out below is the impact of COVID-19 on the Group's financial performance reflected in this set of financial statements for the year ended 30 June 2021:
+Set out below is the impact of COVID-19 on the Group's financial performance reflected in this set of financial statements for the financial year ended 30 June 2022:

 - (a) The Group has assessed that the going concern basis of preparation for this set of financial statements remains appropriate. - (b) Border closures, production stoppages and workplace closures have resulted in periods where the Group's operations were temporarily suspended to adhere to the respective governments' movement control measures.
-These have negatively impacted business production and volume, resulting in a negative impact on the Group's financial performance. - (c) The Group has received rental rebates for its leased retail stores and also provided rental concessions to tenants in its commercial buildings.
-The effects of such rental concessions received/provided are disclosed in Note 5. - (d) The carrying amounts of the Group's non-financial and financial assets are assessed to determine whether there is any objective evidence or indication that these assets may be impaired, taking into consideration the conditions existing at the end of the reporting period including the impact of the COVID-19 pandemic.
-The financial impact arising from the assessments carried out are disclosed in Notes 12, 16 and 20.
+These have negatively impacted business production and volume, resulting in a negative impact on the Group's financial performance. - (c) The Group has received rental rebates for its leased retail stores and also provided rent concessions to tenants in its commercial buildings.
+The effects of such rent concessions received/provided are disclosed in Note 5.

-2.3 Impact of COVID-19 (continued)
+2.3 Impact of Coronavirus Disease 2019 ("COVID-19") (continued)